canonical/netbox/docs/installation/3-netbox.md

 ```

 !!! note
-    Installation via git also allows you to easily try out development versions of NetBox.
-The `develop` branch contains all work underway for the next minor release, and the `feature` branch tracks progress on the next major release.
+    Installation via git also allows you to easily try out different versions of NetBox.
+To check out a [specific NetBox release](https://github.com/netbox-community/netbox/releases), use the `git checkout` command with the desired release tag.
+For example, `git checkout v3.0.8`.

 ## Create the NetBox System User